-NOTE: 900 Series[TM] supports Navionics[®] Gold Charts marine cartography and Navionics[®] HotMaps[TM] 2004 Gold for inland fishing.
+NOTE: Only the 987c SI Combo models support Navionics[®] Gold Charts marine cartography and Navionics[®] HotMaps[TM] 2004 Gold for inland fishing.
 The 900 Series[TM] does not support Navionics[®] Classic Charts.

-Your 900 Series[TM] also comes with a built-in World map with a more detailed map of North America (Domestic models) or a more detailed map of Europe and Southeast Asia, including Australia and New Zealand (International models).
+The 987c SI Combo models also come with a built-in World map with a more detailed map of North America (Domestic models) or a more detailed map of Europe and Southeast Asia, including Australia and New Zealand (International models).

-Your 900 Series[TM] uses the GPS Receiver to determine the position of the boat automatically, and uses the zoom level settings on a particular view to select the best chart to display.
+Your 987c SI Combo model uses the GPS Receiver to determine the position of the boat automatically, and uses the zoom level settings on a particular view to select the best chart to display.
 See Viewing Cartography for more information.